 LawAccredited and qualifying law courses with superb work experience opportunities

-Top 25 in the UK for Law (Guardian League Table, 2019).
+We are 11th in the UK for overall score in Law (Guardian University League Tables 2020).
 Our teachers are qualified solicitors and barristers, passing on their insights, real-world case expertise and passion for law to the next generation of legal minds.

 Many of our graduates go on to become solicitors or barristers.
 Additionally, changes in the legal services market are creating a rising demand for additional roles, such as paralegals and legal executives.